Veronica Cale: Fictional character biography

 Dr. Veronica Cale is a founding partner (with her friend Leslie Anderson) in Cale-Anderson Pharmaceuticals.
 Having grown up in poverty-ridden Dallas.
 Her mother encouraged her to read and towards education before dying of cancer.
 Veronica decided to confront her father, now a wealthy man living in Houston.
 He was coerced out of a sizable amount of money, but his marriage, career and reputation were not tarnished.

 Veronica used the money to enter Harvard University at the age of sixteen.
 When she was 21, she had three PhDs in medical sciences.
 Three years later, she made the foundation of her fortune.
 Having worked hard to get to this position, she resents Wonder Woman for finding acceptance in Man's World so easily—much like Lex Luthor's resentment of Superman's status in Metropolis—and finds her message of peace simplistic, reasoning that it is easy to preach an end to conflict if you are a superstrong demi-goddess.
 When Diana writes Reflections, a study of Amazon philosophy, Cale uses selected quotations from the book to spin the media against her.

 When the book's most outspoken critic loses a debate, she arranges to have him killed at a demonstration, making it look like the book's proponents are responsible.
 She also uses Doctor Psycho to inflame both crowds.

 Cale is subsequently bound, gagged, and locked in a closet by Psycho, who impersonates her for a brief period, before she is rescued by Wonder Woman.
 This does not change her opinion of the superheroine, but does have an influence on Dr. Anderson which Cale finds worrying.

 She is later coerced by Circe and the gorgon Medusa into aiding in their vendetta against Wonder Woman and applying for legal guardianship of Circe's daughter Lyta as a way of removing Lyta from the Amazon island of Themyscira.
 The process is stopped midway through once Ares kidnaps Lyta from the island, leaving Circe to abandon her scheme with Cale.
 This story plot was to have a larger part in the Wonder Woman comic, but was dropped due to the Infinite Crisis storyline.
-Cale's reaction to the media furor surrounding Wonder Woman's killing of Maxwell Lord and its consequences have not been recorded.

 Cale also played a role in the creation of the third Silver Swan, Vanessa Kapatelis, by buying her from Sebastian Ballesteros, the then-current Cheetah, and turning her into a cyborg to fight Wonder Woman (although Anderson was then hired to "cure" Kapatelis by extracting the cybernetic components).